Hide your internal APIs

 Step 3: Output internal and external APIs

-In this step, you'll produce the two API snapshots from the single source of truth.
+In this step, produce two API snapshots from the single source of truth.
 This can be done in two ways:

 bundle